401 Area Code Scam Report

 Not all 401 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 83.1%, meaning 8 out of 10 calls are robots.
-Calls pretending to be government, businesses, or family and friends follows at 68.4%.
+Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 81.9%, meaning 8 out of 10 calls are robots.
+Warranties & protection plans follows at 81.7%.
 If your phone rings from a 401 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Reducing your debt (credit cards, mortgage, student loans)